Patrice Fisher: Career

-Originally from Del Rio, Texas, born January 5, 1978, Patrice Fisher was raised in a military family.
+Patrice Fisher was raised in a military family.
 At a young age she decided she wanted to be an entertainer.
 She moved to Los Angeles to model but soon discovered her love of acting, and picked up her first role as one of the prostitutes in the movie How High, featuring rappers Method Man and Redman.
 Fisher appears on the Cinemax TV series Zane's Sex Chronicles as the lead character Patience James.
 She has also guest starred on the TV series Boston Public; Yes, Dear; CSI and a recurring role in the TV series Charmed as the character Avatar Beta.
 She appears in the music video for Avant's single "4 Minutes".